bigbadcon/bbc-11ty/src/exhibitor-information.md

 $300 plus a donation of 10% of your proceeds to the Big Bad Con Scholarship Fund or another charity of your choice.
 Our scholarship fund helps folks at the intersection of marginalized identities attend the con.

-If you'd like to exhibit at Big Bad Con, please email info@bigbadcon.com
+### Application

+Our expo hall is now full and our vendor applications are closed for 2022.
+We'll re-open this page next year if you'd like to vend at Big Bad Con in the future.